-- Lenyenye is land locked. - Extension 2, 4, 5 and 6 are not yet transferred to Greater Tzaneen Municipality. - The Municipality only owns Parks, Municipal Offices, Taxi rank and Stadium.
+- Lenyenye is land locked. - Extension 3, 4, 5 and 6 are not yet transferred to Greater Tzaneen Municipality. - The Municipality only owns Parks, Municipal Offices, Taxi rank and Stadium. - HAD has been requested to intervene due to delay by Public works and DRDL, meeting held on 4 August 2016 b) Nkowankowa

-b) Nkowankowa

-- The Town is landlocked which prevent future development however the portion of 555LT Muhlaba's location on the Northern part can be use for extension of the boundary of the township. - The Municipality owns few pieces of land with the majority being zoned parks and schools, which some of them can be rezoned for development of residential and business. - Thirty (30) sites in Nkowankowa A1 Industrial are available for development and Erf 1628 Nkowankowa A earmarked for Community Residential Units.
+- The Town is landlocked which prevent future development however the remainder portion of 567LT Muhlaba's location on the Northern part can be used for extension of the boundary of the township. - The Municipality owns few pieces of land with the majority being zoned parks and schools, which some of them can be rezoned for development of residential and commercial/business. - Thirty (30) sites in Nkowankowa A1 Industrial are available for development and Erf 1628 Nkowankowa A earmarked for Community Residential Units.